lara-gomez/61040-portfolio/assignments/assignment1.md

 3. Friend Feed: Access all friend reviews and ratings on one easy page.
 Reviews should be sorted based on time across all friends, but there should also be an option to sort based on album, artist, or genre.

 ### Event Overload
 1. Discovery Page: Have centralized feed with all events that correspond to your selected hobbies and past attended events.
 Mark activities as either interested or not interested for better recommendations in the future.
-Also keep track of whether you friends are attending certain events or not.
+Also keep track of whether your friends are attending certain events or not.

 2. Interests Tracking: Keep track of all your hobbies in interests to have better recommendations on the discovery page.
 These should be prompted to select at the beginning of account creation, but can be modified at any time.